mrichardsJBOIT/superdeduper/README.md

 # Superdeduper

-a command-line program in your chosen language which finds files which have exactly the same contents and outputs any duplicates (and their locations) to standard output.
+a command-line program in the Ruby language which finds files which have exactly the same contents and outputs any duplicates (and their locations) to standard output.

+The Ruby language was chosen as an opportunity to learn more and further my knowledge of that ecosystem and stack.

 ## Installation